Consumer Medicine Information

 Other side effects not listed above may also occur in some people.

-levels, low platelet count, low blood pressure).
+or sodium levels, low platelet count, low white blood cell count, high blood sugar).

 Tecentriq will be stored in the pharmacy or on the hospital ward in a refrigerator